simon-m-mudd/CV_SMudd/readme.md

 You should compile with XeLaTeX.

 To get this to work you will need some free fonts; in the source code there are some options but in addition the default font (Heuristica) is included in the repository.
-Please not the license in the font directory.
+Please note the license in the font directory.

-NOTE: For reasons that I have not been fully able to diagnose, this tex file results in quite a few errors.
-However, it produces a pdf with a nice-looking cv so I just ignore all the errors.

-There are also some python scripts for automating generation of the components of the cv.
+There are also some python scripts for automating generation of the components of the cv, as well as a bash script in the font directory for automating installation of the font.

 Convert_rtf_references.py
 ----------------------------------